jamesAlhassan/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 5-string_toupper.c script - a function that changes all lowercase letters of a string to uppercase.

 6-cap_string.c - a function that capitalizes all words of a string.

+100-rot13.c - a function that encodes a string using rot13.